OpenEMR Deployment Strategy for Healthcare CIOs

 • Performance can become an issue due to your user base and data increases.
 Regularly optimize your database, tune your web server Apache or Nginx.
 Backups and disaster recovery plans should also be regularly done to ensure business continuity.

-OpenEMR Services and Support
+OpenEMR Implementation, Hosting, and Support Services

 The Open EMR community offers plenty of free resources, such as documentation and forums, but a large-scale deployment of an enterprise requires more.
 CIOs need to realize the importance of professional OpenEMR services.